crowdplexus/litigo/README.md

 # Litigo

-A real-time commenting system for blogs and websites.
+A simple, real-time commenting system for blogs and websites.
 Written with CoffeeScript, Node.JS and Socket.IO.

 *Latest Version:* 0.0.1